opx-infra/dbp/docs/build-packages.md

 pool/stretch-amd64/opx-logging/opx-logging_2.1.1_amd64.changes
 ```

-Use *dbp build* without any arguments to build a full workspace.
+Use *dbp build* without any arguments to build a full workspace serially.
 This runs `cd $repo; debuild` for each repository with a `debian/control` file.
 ```bash
 $ dbp build
 ```